-Major reform to the state’s education system, including a controversial lowering of the school age by six months, will finally be tabled in the Tasmanian Parliament this morning.
+Substantial changes to the state’s 20-year-old Education Act will be tabled in the Tasmanian Parliament this morning.

-They include lowering the school starting age to four years and six months for prep and three years and six months for kindergarten, and lifting the minimum education and training leaving requirement to completion of year 12 or equivalent – a trade certificate III or apprenticeship.
+The changes, which have been floated for the past 18 months, include the controversial lowering of the school starting age to four years and six months for prep and three years and six months for kindergarten.

 The voluntary earlier starting age would apply to children born in 2016 and the compulsory school leaving requirement would apply to students who started year 7 in 2016.